Don Pedro de

 devout Catholic, but he was a strong emperor.
 It had

-invasion.
-There is not the slightest doubt that he
+threats of Turkish invasion.
+There is not the slightest

-was more concerned with that than with
+doubt that he was more concerned with that than with

-up religious tribunals above his own civil ones and
+setting up religious tribunals above his own civil ones

-get along very well.
-Charles was convinced that the
+along very well.
+Charles was convinced that the Papacy

 The long and the short of it is that don Pedro, upon the order of the emperor, backed down.
 At first, this seems like some sort of a popular blow against absolutism, a type of Magna Carta affair that wrung concessions from the monarch.
 That would be a gross over-interpretation of what happened.
 Calling off the Spanish Inquisition in Naples was a pragmatic move by the emperor to insure stability in Naples.
 Benedetto Croce [bibliography, below] notes that the revolt, indeed, set the stage for a less drastic version of the Spanish Inquisition, the Universal Roman inquisition, instituted in Naples under a later viceroy with little protest.